Does the robot operate without a driver? Is it being driven by remote control?

 Is the robot using GPS as it clears the sidewalks?

 Yes, the SnowBot uses GPS and other navigation sensors to follow the pre-programmed path it has downloaded from the cloud-based Robot Operations Center (ROC).
 Even if GPS coverage is spotty, the SnowBot can rely on its other sensors to continue on the path until GPS connectivity is regained.
+However, paths must have a reasonably good GPS signal.
+This means that the robot needs a 360 degree view of the sky.
+Temporary and infrequent obstacles are usually not a problem, but extended paths with obstructed views of the sky are not ideal.

 How does the robot know where to go in order to stay on the path or sidewalk?